WordPress introduced its multisite feature back in 2010 in WordPress 3.0. It replaced the older WordPress multi-site system.

 - Then you will be prompted to enter your network name along with your admin email

 - With the given code just update your wp-config.php file

-- Update your .htaccess file with provided code.
+- Update your .htaccess file with the provided code.

-This was the complete setup of how to install WordPress multisite network.
-Though with my personal experience I would like to tell you that I have installed multisite network ample number of times and did not experience any problems so far.
+This was the complete setup of how to install the WordPress multisite network.
+Though with my personal experience, I would like to tell you that I have installed a multisite network an ample number of times and have not experienced any problems so far.

-Also, if you every get stuck in WordPress then the best thing to do is retrace your steps and start again.
+Also, if you ever get stuck in WordPress then the best thing to do is retrace your steps and start again.